PKU-Alignment/align-anything/README.md

 #### On Huawei Ascend NPU

-You should first set your NPU environment variables.
-For example:
+You can build on Huawei Ascend NPU by simply:

 ```bash
 pip3 install -e .[ascend]